Aigerim-Zh/Yelp-Project/README.md

 ## Multiple Linear Regression

-First, we started with a multiple regression model with a continuous target variable of star ratings.
+First, we started with a Multiple Regression Model with a continuous target variable of star ratings.

 The code can be found here: